 Despite the growing adoption of the “pay as you go” model, some cloud service providers have a fixed “lock-in” period.
 This is one of the major challenges of cloud computing as most businesses prefer having the option to migrate in and out of the cloud and change service providers when they want to.

 Effectively analyzing and assessing the costs involved with the use of such solutions is perhaps one of the main challenges of cloud computing.
-The easy scalability offered by cloud computing solutions and its on-demand nature makes it all the more difficult to assess the costs involved in using a cloud computing solution.
+The easy scalability offered by cloud computing solutions and its on-demand nature make it all the more difficult to assess the costs involved in using a cloud computing solution.
 Extensive use of the service may exhaust the budget that you had allocated for several months.
 Therefore, it becomes quintessential for companies to avoid contracting and budgeting issues while procuring cloud computing solutions.